WAGT (TV): News operation

 Upon Gray's resumption of control over WAGT on March 28, 2016, new in-house 5:30 and 7 p.m. newscasts premiered to replace the Media General-produced newscasts.
-They are produced from a separate set with alternate anchors to differentiate them from WRDW's newscasts.
-All other newscasts carried by WAGT are simulcast from WRDW.
+They were produced from a separate set with alternate anchors to differentiate them from WRDW's newscasts.
+All other newscasts carried by WAGT were simulcasts from WRDW.

 Subchannels

 The station's signal was multiplexed: